Today I want to talk about Employee Resource Groups as a great way to grow at work.

 In many cases they are known for the events they put on in celebration / education of something related to their group (For example: Black History month, Hispanic Heritage Month, Woman’s History Month, Veteran’s day, etc.).

 The celebrations are great but the biggest opportunity I see is to really be of service to the members of that group.
-I have been part of an Employee Resource Group for almost 10 years and here are my thoughts on how to take it up a level.
+I have been part of an ERG for almost 10 years.
+And now that you have a clear idea regarding the employee resource group definition, here are my thoughts on how to take it a level up.

 6 Ways to take Employee Resource Groups Up a Notch